vishvAsa/sanskrit/vyAkaraNam/whitney/21_Chapter_XVII_DERIVATION_OF_DECLINABLE_STEMS.md

 exchanging with it in certain words, in others prevalently or solely used from their first appearance.

 a\.
-Conspicuous examples of the interchange are çuklá, sthūlá, -miçla, çithilá, salilá.
+Conspicuous examples of the interchange are śuklá, sthūlá, -miśla, śithilá, salilá.

 b\.
 Examples of the more independent use are: pālá *protecting*, ánila (or aníla) *wind*, tṛpála *joyous;* later capala and tarala (said to be